 A hedgewitch would generally learn everything she knew from older family members.
 She would then spend her whole life learning her craft through trial and error.
 This is sometimes referred to as “green craft” and has taken a lot of its influences from old folk customs.

 Being a hedge witch is a rapidly growing trend in the Wiccan community at the moment.
-It’s emphasis on nature and herbal magic is appreciated by those of us who enjoy Wicca for its focus on the natural world.
+Its emphasis on nature and herbal magic is appreciated by those who enjoy Wicca for its focus on the natural world.

-Hedge witches are often able to communicate well in the psychic world.
-Hedgewitch refers also to the “hedge” or veil between the worlds and so witches in this practice will often perform psychic work.
-Shamans are sometimes referred to as” hedgewitches” because of their ability to communicate with spirits that the rest of us can’t see.
+Hedge witches often incorporate psychic work in their practice.
+Hedgewitch refers also to the “hedge” or veil separating the physical and the spiritual realms.
+Shamans are sometimes referred to as ”hedgewitches” because of their ability to communicate with spirits as well as their ability to walk in other planes.

 Type of Witch #15 Hereditary Witch

-A hereditary witch has been born into a family that identifies themselves as a family that practises witchcraft.
+A hereditary witch is someone that has been born into a family that identifies themselves as witches or has previously had ancestors who would consider themselves witches.
 They may have knowledge that has been passed down through generations.
-This might be in the form of an inherited book of shadows they could add to as their own magical knowledge increases.
+This might be in the form of an inherited book of shadows that they could add to as their own magical knowledge increases.
 A hereditary witch may have rituals that are family-specific and traditions that are only known within the family.

 Type of Witch #16 Kitchen Witch